NOV 2019 | The Integration of ACTFL Standard in Arabic Pedagogy (Extramural)

 2019 Annual Convention of the American Council on Teaching of Foreign Languages, sponsored by the American Association of University Supervisors, Coordinators, and Directors of Language Programs; Washington, DC

-Distinguished Fellow presentation by Dr. Mahmoud Azaz
+A presentation by CUES Distinguished Fellow, Dr. Mahmoud Azaz

 NOV 2019 | Enhancing Student Learning Outcomes Through Experiential Learning and Human-Centered Design Thinking

 Featuring Brian Mayer, CUES Distinguished Fellow, Associate Professor of Sociology and Public Health, this interactive seminar and panel highlighted a CUES funded project, and unpacked its relevance for catalyzing the practice of innovative teaching and learning at the University of Arizona.

 OCT 2019 | Global Citizenship for Campus, Community, and Careers: Crossing Borders and Boundaries (Extramural)

 Association for American Colleges and Universities (AACU), San Antonio, TX

 A presentation by CUES Distinguished Fellow, Dr. John Pollard, with Megan Baker, PhD Student

 Are our cell phones destroying our ability to pay attention?
 Are students these days incapable of sitting down and focusing on difficult treadings, because they are so used to scrolling continuously through their phones?
 Has the advent of our latest technologies changed the human brain?
 Do we need to re-think our education systems for our tech-saturated world?
 Or should we focus instead on teaching students to focus their minds using techniques like mindfulness?

 Teaching Distracted Minds gave creative solutions for the problems that educators at all levels are having with distracted students in class and offered some new ideas for how careful thinking about attention and distraction can improve the education we provide.